-7.50% per year, compounded annually.
+7.50% per year, compounded annually for the pension plan.
 This rate consists of a net real rate of return of 3.25% per year plus a long-term rate of wage inflation of 4.25% per year.
+An investment return assumption of 2.25% per year compounded annually was used for the retiree health plan.
 This assumption is used to equate the value of payments due at different points in time and was first used for the December 31, 2015 valuation.